ananyagla/Mini-Project_2025/Deployment instruction.md

     *   **Security:** Open.
     *   Click **Add**.
     *   The **API endpoint** URL will be displayed.
 You will need to configure this URL in your main application's settings so it can call this Lambda function.

+---

+## 4. Application Monitoring with Prometheus and Grafana

+To monitor your application's performance and resource usage, Prometheus and Grafana have been pre-configured.

+### A. Deploy Monitoring Components:

+1.  **Apply all the Kubernetes configurations**, including the new monitoring files:
+    ```bash
+    kubectl apply -f kubernetes/
+    ```
+    This command will deploy Prometheus and Grafana alongside your application.

+### B. Accessing the Dashboards:

+1.  **Access the Prometheus Dashboard:**
+    *   Use the following command to forward the Prometheus service port to your local machine:
+        ```bash
+        kubectl port-forward svc/prometheus-service 9090:9090
+        ```
+    *   Open your web browser and navigate to `http://localhost:9090`.
+You can use the query builder to explore metrics, such as `http_requests_total`.

+2.  **Access the Grafana Dashboard:**
+    *   Forward the Grafana service port:
+        ```bash
+        kubectl port-forward svc/grafana-service 3000:3000
+        ```
+    *   Open your web browser and go to `http://localhost:3000`.
+    *   The default login is `admin` for both username and password.
+You will be prompted to change the password upon first login.
+    *   To view application metrics, you'll need to add Prometheus as a data source (URL: `http://prometheus-service:9090`) and create a new dashboard.